 What “best-in-class” looks like (a checklist you can actually use)

 If you’re evaluating a vendor or building a program, use a benefits-first filter.
-A serious program should look less like a content library and more like an operating layer that’s easy to adopt and easy to govern.
+A serious program should look less like a content library and more like an operating layer that’s easy to adopt and govern.

 - Population fit: works for low-tech seniors and mixed comfort levels